cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Graceful Shutdown

-At shutdown or crashes, the container cleans up all the created virtual ethernet interfaces, TAP devices, and undoes all the system changes.
+At shutdown or crashes, the container cleans up all the created virtual ethernet interfaces, and TAP devices, and undoes all the system changes.

 This is a best-effort process and it can not guarantee to finish this process successfully.